JosephDotta/JosephDotta/README.md

 <br>

 - Regional Planner at the Lehigh Valley Planning Commission
 - Passionate about everything politics.
 Specialize in community development and housing policy.
+- Graduated from Lehigh University 22' with a bachelor's in Political Science and Journalism.
+Continued with a Masters of Public Policy 23'G.
+- Love to play golf!
 - For futher details about my professional experience click [here!](https://docs.google.com/document/d/1zZ1_323fl-P2rZaln3ESVvGmRLeyc48-Di8QYhL7yDo/edit?usp=sharing)

 <br>